 First off, when we were first introduced to Ellone, we were told that Adel was looking for a successor, and was searching worldwide to find her.
 This caused me to think that she was looking for a successor that was also already a sorceress, presumably someone who was born as one (we hadn’t been told how they were made yet!) which was why it was taking so long to find an acceptable candidate.
 Secondly, the “White SeeDs” always introduced themselves as “the sorceress’ SeeDs,” and since they guarded Ellone… I thought they were her SeeDs!
 Also, early on I had an incorrect hunch that the White SeeDs were from Esthar – the only major, populated region that didn’t seem to have a Garden yet – which made even more certain that Ellone had become Adel’s successor as ruler of Esthar!
 On top of this, as I’ve complained in the past, the game outright refuses to explain what a sorceress really even is, and since Ellone is a woman with magical powers… why shouldn’t that make her a sorceress?
 Ultimecia and Ellone both have the power to reach back in time to possess others, so why shouldn’t that be a mark of a sorceress?
 Also, wasn’t Ultimecia is looking for Ellone, and also looking for sorceresses to possess?
-As you can see, I had a big pile of evidence at one point, but forgot to check in on it to make sure the evidence still stood up over time, so I didn’t realize I was wrong until this very scene and I had to ask Kyle for some clarifications!
+As you can see, I had a big pile of evidence at an early part of the story, but forgot to check in on it to make sure said evidence stood up over time, so I didn’t realize I was wrong until this very scene and I had to ask Kyle for some clarifications!

 Unfortunately, Rinoa’s fears were well-founded.
 Despite landing the Ragnarok in Centra, south of Esthar, an Estharan delegate was waiting for us to take Rinoa into custody.
 She went without argument, saying it was what she wanted, and Squall respected that from her.
 Yeah, just wait and see how this turns out.
 But first it was time for us to get lost!
 We discovered we were locked out of the Ragnorok’s cockpit, and since the game had technically left us outside the ship after the cutscene was done, I decided that meant we were supposed to go for a walk in the nearby desert!
-I ran into a few Cactuars, which couldn’t avoid Squall’s attacks thanks to the game’s odd decision to give him perfect accuracy, which I just now realized I haven’t mentioned before now!
-Why even have evasion enemies, ones that drop 20AP a head no less, when Squall has perfect accuracy and the game won’t even let you swap him out of your party?
+I ran into a few Cactuars, which couldn’t avoid Squall’s attacks thanks to the game’s odd decision to give Squall perfect accuracy, which I just now realized I haven’t mentioned before now!
+Geeze, why even have evasion-focused enemies like Cactuars, ones that drop 20AP a head no less, when Squall has perfect accuracy and the game won’t even let you swap him out of your party?
 We also happened to stumble across a weird encounter with a UFO that just happened to be making off with a pyramid!
 More on this later (including a screenshot), but it turns out this was an important scene for a sidquest I didn’t even know about!

 Eventually, Kyle checked the strategy guide and discovered we had to go to some random room in the Ragnorok before the plot would proceed.
 Yeah, I love you too, FFVIII.